alchan00/alchan00.github.io/daily-notes/2026-08-28/index.md

 why is spdZ_p x spdZ_p so special?

-My previous focus on the power of the tilting functor and diamond functor was fusing the objects in char 0 and p, while retaining the topological informations.
+My previous focus on the power of the tilting functor and diamond functor was fusing the objects in char 0 and p, while retaining topological informations.
 Another importances and briliance seem to be somehow "forgeting the structure map" so to transport to a category with absolute product.

 View point on Algebraic invariants.